 Understanding this leads to one truth.
-The Intel Core i5-13400(F) – having an F suffix denotes a lack of onboard graphics – is effectively a downclocked version of the also-reviewed Core i5-12600KF from last 2021.
+The Intel Core i5-13400(F) – having an F suffix that denotes a lack of onboard graphics – is effectively a downclocked version of the also-reviewed Core i5-12600KF from 2021.
 The two chips share the same core-and-thread count, cache sizes, have similar maximum turbo power budgets, and crucially offer a maximum official supported memory speed of DDR5-4800, rather than DDR5-5600 seen on true Raptor Lake chips.

 |Model||Cores||Threads||L2||L3||Turbo||IGP||Base TDP||Max TDP||MSRP|